germinateplatform/germinate-training/flapjack-5.md

 <img src="flapjack-5/flapjack7.png" style="max-width: 100%;">

-Several colour highlight options are available, and many can be useful for checking data without involved analysis Let’s look at an example:
+Several colour highlight options are available, and many can be useful for checking data without involved analysis Let's look at an example:
 In the visualization menu, select Colour scheme and Similarity to line – Allele match

 <img src="flapjack-5/flapjack8.png" style="max-width: 100%;">

-Let’s select the line we want to compare (for this example we’ll use 1), then click ok All lines in this project which have a similar allele to 1 are now coloured green, all alleles which do not match are red.
+Let's select the line we want to compare (for this example we'll use 1), then click ok All lines in this project which have a similar allele to 1 are now coloured green, all alleles which do not match are red.
 We can very quickly see areas of the genome which match and do not match with this line.